icebob/moleculer-db-relations-demo/README.md

 ```

 ### Total price of orders
-We create a `totalPrice` virtual field which calculate the total price of an order.
-The `price` comes from the `product` entity of every order item and multiplied by the `quantity` in the order item:
+We create a `totalPrice` virtual field which calculates the total price of an order.
+The `price` comes from the `product` entity of every order item and is multiplied by the `quantity` in the order item:

 ```js
 module.exports = {